 For one reference, a 2017 UK study done at the University of Edinburgh on Angel portfolio and returns suggests, “Reducing the risk of negative or poor risk-adjusted returns requires 50+ investments, not 12-20 as widely assumed.” [emphasis added]

-Looking at an analysis by 500 startups, the magic number, for VC seed funds, which are different than crowdfunding deals, was having a minimum of 100 companies to return a 3X return, but with 200-500 being more optimal to find the unicorns.
+Looking at an analysis by 500 startups, the magic number for VC seed funds, which are different than crowdfunding deals, was having a minimum of 100 companies to return a 3X return, but with 200-500 being more optimal to find the unicorns.

 The question you have to ask yourself is: do you have the time that would be required to invest in 50 (or more) deals?
 Let’s assume you only invest in 1 out of every 10 deals you look at.
 And assume you spend just 3 hours per deal.
-That means you would need to screen 500 deals, totaling 1,500 hours of your time, in order to hit your target.
+This means you would need to screen 500 deals, totaling 1,500 hours of your time, in order to hit your target.

 The solution?
 Optimize your screening process and slowly build your portfolio over time.